 Where do you build?

-We are based in Bellingham and prefer to build within 45 minutes of there.
+We are based in Bellingham and build within 30 minutes of there.
 However, we can design homes for anywhere.

 Can you build to plans I have already purchased?